Why this course?

 You’ll also learn through group work in problem solving and student presentations.

-Economics is taught over two semesters in blocks of 12 weeks each.
+Economics is taught over two semesters.
 Diverse learning methods are used, including lectures, tutorials, and seminars alongside student-centred methods such as team-based action learning projects, online materials, and interactive sessions using personal response systems.

 Our business partners are often involved in the teaching and/or assessment of student presentations.